-Talley Up! is a swampedelic New Orleans funk band featuring some of the finest players in Marin County, Ca including bandleader Jim Talley (Bob Weir, Eric McFadden, Karl Denson, Stu Allen) on keyboards and lead vocals, Tom Finch (Big Brother & the Holding Co., Pamela Parker, SF Airship) on guitar and vocals, Michael Pinkham (New Monsoon, Scott Law, Albino) on drums, Jen Rund ( Stu Allen, Mark Karan, The Real Sarahs) on bass and vocals and newest member Jeff Hobbs on tenor sax.
+Talley Up! is a swampedelic New Orleans funk band featuring some of the finest players in Marin County, Ca including bandleader Jim Talley (Bob Weir, Eric McFadden, Karl Denson, Stu Allen) on keyboards and lead vocals, Tom Finch (Big Brother & the Holding Co., Pamela Parker, SF Airship) on guitar and vocals, David Rokeach (Ray Charles, Aretha Franklin, Dr. John, Taj Mahal) on drums, Jen Rund ( Stu Allen, Mark Karan, The Real Sarahs) on bass and vocals and newest member Jeff Hobbs on tenor sax.